C-USA Weekend Series After Five-Straight Road Games

 In 2004, the Owls went 46-14 and won another WAC title to qualify for another postseason appearance.
 Graham came up with yet another Rice first.
 The pitching trio of Humber, Niemann and Townsend were all selected among the first eight picks of the major league draft (numbers three, four and eight overall).
 It was the first time in MLB history that three pitchers, or even three players, from the same school had been selected that high in the draft's first round.

 Freshmen were the bulk of the 2005 team, but that did not stop the Owls (45-19) from winning the WAC championship.
 That young Rice team came within four outs of reaching the College World Series after nearly upsetting number one ranked Tulane on the road in the Super Regional.

-A native Houstonian who had followed the Owls since his earliest days, he played high school baseball at Reagan High in the Heights.
+A native Houstonian who had followed the Owls since his earliest days, he played baseball at Reagan High School in the Heights.
 He had his first championship experience when he played his first year at Reagan, as a pitcher and outfielder in 1951-52, under coach Leroy Ashmore.

 In 1952 Reagan was the Houston city and Texas State baseball champions on the strength of a 38-3 record.
 With Graham on the mound in 1953, Reagan won the city's high school championship.
 One of his battery mates throughout his prep career was Rice alum (`58) Jerry Sims.
 The championship spirit was instilled at an early age and is still there.